kami-blue/website/codeofconduct.md

 ---
 layout: default
 title: Code of Conduct
-description: Please follow this when contributing
+description: Please follow the code of conduct when contributing
 ---

 # Contributor Covenant Code of Conduct